Mike Jones (basketball, born 1965)

-Michael Ray Jones (born April 30, 1965) is an American college basketball coach and former player who is the head coach at UNC Greensboro.
+Michael Ray Jones (born April 30, 1965) is an American college basketball coach and former player who was most recently the head coach at UNC Greensboro.

 Coaching career

 Radford (2011-2021)

 Mike Jones spent 10 years as head men's basketball coach at Radford.
 During his time there, he was named Big South Conference Coach of the Year in 2018 and 2020.
 While at Radford, Jones coached Javonte Green, the first player in Radford program history to play in the NBA.

-UNC Greensboro (2021-present)
+UNC Greensboro (2021-2026)

 In April 2021, Jones was hired to be the head men's basketball coach at UNC Greensboro.
+On March 9, 2026 it was announced that UNC Greensboro would not renew Jones' contract.

 Personal life

 Jones is married to Dr. Sharon Blackwell Jones, with whom he has two sons who both played college basketball.

 Jones' father, Jimmy Jones, played professionally in the ABA from 1967 to 1974 and in the NBA from to 1977.